ValentinFunk/Pointshop2-Docs/api/index.rst

 .. lua:function:: Poinsthop2.GetSetting(moduleName, path)

+    Retrieves a setting value that was defined in MODULE.Settings.
+Automatically uses the default or database saved value.

-    Returns the value of a setting from the given module according to the path.
+    - **modName**: The MODULE.Name of the module where the setting is defined
-    The bath is seperated by ``.`` characters.
+    - **path**: The category and name of the setting, seperated by a "."

     Example:

     .. code-block:: lua